afialapis/calustra/packages/conn/README.md

 You can uncache a connection:

 ```js
 conn.uncache()
 ```

 Closing it also uncaches it, but [closing connections](#closing-connections) must be done carefully:

 ```js
 conn.close()
 ```

-You can disable caching of a connection by specifying the option `nocache: true`:
+You can disable caching of a connection by specifying the option `nocache`:

 ```js
 const conn = getConnection(config, {nocache: true})